Direct Vision Standard and the HGV safety permit scheme

 How we use your personal information

-We will use your personal information for the purposes of processing your HGV Safety Permit application and operating the HGV Safety Permit Scheme.
+We will use your personal information for the purposes of processing your HGV Safety Permit application and operating and enforcing the HGV Safety Permit Scheme.

 This includes: